rbgusrns/Linetracer/README.md

 What can be verified from the repository:

 - The firmware is built around a TI C2000 target
+- The codebase was written with Source Insight as the editing environment
 - `Software/main/MAKEFILE` references the IAR C2000 compiler, assembler, and linker
 - The output target name is `a_ZILLIIAX`